The most recent dividend increase was in June 2016, when the Board of Directors approved a 7.10% increase in the quarterly dividend to 60 cents/share.

 The company's largest competitors include Wal-Mart (NYSE:WMT), Costco (NASDAQ:COST) and Amazon (NASDAQ:AMZN).

-Over the past decade this dividend growth stock has delivered an annualized total return of 6.30% to its shareholders.
+Over the past decade this dividend growth stock has delivered an annualized total return of 1.60% to its shareholders.
 Future returns will be dependent on growth in earnings and dividend yields obtained by shareholders.
+More recently, the stock price has been hammered by a decline in earnings expectations.
+This is why I wanted to take another look at Target.

-Between 2005 and 2016, the number of shares outstanding has decreased from 912 million to 633 million.
+Between 2005 and 2016, the number of shares outstanding has decreased from 912 million to 582.5 million.
 The decrease in shares outstanding through consistent share buybacks adds an extra growth kick to earnings per share over time.
-I do not like the fact that the net income between 2005 and 2016 only increased from $3.198 billion to $3.321 billion.
+I do not like the fact that the net income between 2007 and 2017 decreased from $2.787 billion to $2.669 billion.

 What is the competitive advantage of Target?
 I believe that the company offers a unique shopping experience that competitors like Wal-Mart do not offer.
 I also believe that Target looks for a certain type of consumer, who does not like the assortment of goods and the experience that Wal-Mart provides, yet still wants to get a bargain.
 The company has been able to offer fashion chic items, which draw the specific type of shopper they target.
 The company also offers convenient locations for shoppers, who come to Target for its quality merchandise.
 I believe that shares could deliver a very good return to investors who are willing to weather near-term turbulence at the company.

-The annual dividend payment has increased by 21.80% per year over the past decade, which is much higher than the growth in EPS.
+The annual dividend payment has increased by 20.50% per year over the past decade, which is much higher than the growth in EPS.
 This was achieved mainly because the company decided to pay a higher portion of earnings to shareholders in the form of dividends.
 Future growth in dividends will be much lower than that however, and will be limited by the growth in earnings per share in the future.
+Given the lack of earnings growth over the past decade, and competitive pressures in the retail industry, I would expect a sluggish dividend growth going forward.

 A 20% growth in distributions translates into the dividend payment doubling every three and a half years on average.
 If we check the dividend history, going as far back as 1986, we could see that Target has managed to double dividends almost every six years on average.